TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 ### Power cable assembly
 The board has a [MSTBA 2,5 HC/ 3-G-5,08](https://www.phoenixcontact.com/en-us/products/pcb-header-mstba-25-hc-3-g-508-1923872) header.
 The plug required on the cable side is a [MSTB 2,5 HC/ 3-ST-5,08](https://www.phoenixcontact.com/en-us/products/pcb-plug-mstb-25-hc-3-st-508-1911978) Do note, there is an **HC** (16 A) and a **non-HC** (12 A) variant of the connector.
 The **HC** variant is required to meet the specifications.
 Typically, the other end of the cable features 4 mm connectors like the [Stäubli LQ-4N-39](https://www.staubli.com/global/en/electrical-connectors/products/t-m-products/products-for-test-accessories/plugs-2-mm-and-4-mm/plugs-LQ-4-LM-4.html) to connect to the DC power supply.

 For low currents up to 5 A per rail  (Note: This means 10 A combined on the common return rail) a [LAPP ÖLFLEX CLASSIC 115 CY 3G1,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-115-cy-3g1-5-1136303) shielded cable with 3 cores and 1.5 mm² wires can be used.
 For the full rated current a 2.5 mm² 3-core cable like a [LAPP ÖLFLEX CLASSIC 115 CY 3G2,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-115-cy-3g2-5-1136403) is required.
 The cables recommended do not have an inner sheath and are therefore lighter and more flexible than regular cables with an inner sheath.
 This is convenient for routing the cable inside the rack.
 The cables are not colour-coded, but rather use numbers printed on each of the black wires.
-Alternative cables that have an inner sheath are [LAPP ÖLFLEX® CLASSIC 110 CY 3G2,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-110-cy-3g2-5-1135403)  (more rigid) and [LAPP ÖLFLEX CLASSIC 100 CY 300/500V 3G2,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-100-cy-300-500v-3g2-5-11356502)  (more rigid *and* colour-coded).
+Alternative cables that have an inner sheath are [LAPP ÖLFLEX CLASSIC 110 CY 3G2,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-110-cy-3g2-5-1135403)  (more rigid) and [LAPP ÖLFLEX CLASSIC 100 CY 300/500V 3G2,5](https://e.lapp.com/apac/p/cables-for-standard-applications/oelflex-classic-100-cy-300-500v-3g2-5-11356502)  (more rigid *and* colour-coded).
 The author does not have any affiliation with the Lapp Group and any other cable with similar specifications will work as well.
 The cables mentioned are meant as examples.

 To assemble a cable proceed as follows to produce a cable with the dimensions shown below.
 ![Power cable assembly](images/power_cable.png)